-The \emph{resolvent} or \emph{Green's function} of $W(a)$ is defined as $(W(a) - z\id_{p\times p})^{-1}$ for $z\in \C$.
-In this section, we will prove a local convergence of this resolvent with a sharp convergence rate, which is conventionally referred to as ``the local law'' \citep{isotropic,erdos2017dynamical,Anisotropic}.
+In this section, we will prove a local convergence of this resolvent with a \emph{sharp convergence rate}, which is conventionally referred to as ``the local law'' \citep{isotropic,erdos2017dynamical,Anisotropic}.
+In particular, the key technical challenge is to establish an (almost) sharp convergence rate of the bias and variance equations to their asymptotic limits.

-\subsection{Resolvent and local law}
+\subsubsection{Resolvent and Local Law}